 25 Best Things to Do in Sequoia & Kings Canyon National Park

-For this reason, I highly recommend visiting both parks as opposed to one over the other.
-However, if time is a limiting factor during your visit, be sure to read through the short breakdown below, as I think it will become clear why more visitors choose to spend their time in Sequoia over Kings Canyon.
+However, if time is a limiting factor during your visit, be sure to read through the short breakdown I’ve written below, as I think it will become clear why more visitors choose to spend their time in Sequoia over Kings Canyon National Park.

 Sequoia National Park